 Douglas College has a number of local and international partnerships with other post-secondary institutions.
-For example, Douglas College students can earn a Bachelor of Arts or a Bachelor of Science degree from Simon Fraser University while studying at Douglas and SFU concurrently.
-Internationally, Douglas had been delivering business degree programs in two Universities in China: Shanghai University of International Business and Economics (SUIBE) and the Heilongjiang University of Science and Technology (HUST).
+For example, Douglas College students can earn a Bachelor of Arts degree or a Bachelor of Science degree from Simon Fraser University while studying at Douglas and SFU concurrently.
+Internationally, Douglas had been delivering business degree programs in China at the Shanghai University of International Business and Economics (SUIBE).
 It is worth noting that SUIBE has been recognized by The People's Daily (China's national newspaper) as the second-highest performing university in China based on the results of graduates' salaries five years after graduation.
 Of even greater importance to Douglas College, our joint program that operates within SUIBE produced the highest-earning graduates in the fields of Finance and Financial Management in the entire country of China.